Anna LoPizzo: Significance of Anna LoPizzo's death

 Before the Lawrence Strike and the trial for the death of Anna LoPizzo, many businessmen categorically refused to recognize any unions.
 After the strike, the American Federation of Labor was courted by some employers, if only as a bulwark against the radical and militant Industrial Workers of the World.

 The foreboding on the part of employers resulted from their fears about what this new labor organization, the IWW, actually represented.
 Thompson quoted Harry Fosdick in the June issue of Outlook in 1912 as saying "Wages have been raised, work has been resumed, the militia has gone, and the whirring looms suggest industrial peace; but behind all this the most revolutionary organization in the history of American industry is building up an army of volunteers.
 The I.W.W. leaves behind as hopelessly passé, the methods of the American Federation of Labor.

 Some believed that the success of the strikers called for other measures.
 Fosdick quoted a Boston lawyer who stated, "The strike should have been stopped in the first twenty-four hours.
 The militia should have been instructed to shoot.
 That is the way Napoleon did it".

 Commemoration

-In 2000 a headstone was finally placed at LoPizzo's grave.
+In 2000 a headstone was finally placed at LoPizzo's grave in Immaculate Conception Cemetery.
 It was carved with the Bread and Roses symbol of grain stalks and a rose.
 After being displayed at Lawrence Heritage State Park as part of the annual Bread and Roses festival, it was placed on her grave on September 14.